MPA Program Director Reflects on Public Policy Research Passion

 Dr. Allyson Holbrook smiles at camera.

-Working with the UIC College of Urban Planning and Public Affairs (CUPPA) team to get the online MPA program up and running, Dr. Holbrook is looking forward to her new role working with students who are seeking to become leaders in the public sector and their ambition to drive meaningful change.
+Working with the UIC College of Urban Planning and Public Affairs (CUPPA) team to get the online MPA program up and running, Dr. Holbrook enjoys her role working with students who are seeking to become leaders in the public sector and their ambition to drive meaningful change.

-Learn more about Dr. Holbrook’s instruction and research in the MPA program, as well as what she is looking forward to taking on her role as the new program director.
+Learn more about Dr. Holbrook’s instruction and research in the MPA program, as well as what students can expect to learn from the online program.

 Tell us a little about yourself.
 What is your work/educational background?
-What keeps you excited about the public policy field?
+What keeps you excited about the field?

 My undergraduate degree is in political science and psychology, and my master’s degree and PhD is in social psychology, with a focus on political psychology.
 I’m particularly interested in measuring public opinion about public policy issues and the role of public opinion in the policy-making process.